jesimone57/scala-cheat-sheet/README.md

 ### Traits
+* Traits resemble interfaces in Java.
+They can contain both abstract and concrete methods.
+* Traits differ from classes in that traits cannot have (value) parameters.
+Only classes can have parameters.
-* Traits can be used in several ways which are show below.
+* Traits can be used in several ways which are shown below.
 First, they can extends a class.
 Secondly, they can be mixed in with a class definition using the with keyword.
 Lastly, they can be mixed in to an object definition using the with keyword.
 <pre>
 trait Friend {
   val name:  String